simplworld/simpl-calc-ui/README.md

 and model service backend.
 If you do this, do NOT commit this change.

-Update node_modules and run Gulp to compile JS
+In a separate terminal, update node_modules and run Gulp to compile JS

 ```shell
 $ cd to simpl-calc-ui directory